zUkrainak47/Genshin-Simulator/README.md

 # Genshin Impact Simulator
 Welcome to the ultimate (command-line interface) Genshin Impact simulator. \
-With this project, I did my best to replicate Genshin Impact's two major gacha systems: the Wishing System and the Artifact System.
+With this project, I did my best to replicate Genshin Impact's two major gacha systems: the Wish System and the Artifact System.

 ### How do I start simulating Genshin Impact?